Climbing/Rappelling, C.O.P.E., and the Scouterhorn

 Challenge Course (COPE) in NCAC:

 Challenging Outdoor Personal Experience, or Project C.O.P.E., is the challenge course program of the Boy Scouts of America.
-It is a series of physical, mental and emotional challenges facilitated by trained and certified staff directed at enhancing personal growth.
+It is a series of physical, mental and emotional challenges facilitated by trained and experienced staff directed at enhancing personal growth.

 In a nutshell

 C.O.P.E. is the laboratory for leadership training.
 In an NCAC C.O.P.E. session, participants have the opportunity to discover their personal leadership style, and experience group dynamics as we transition from Forming, Storming, Norming to Performing (and Adjourning/Reforming).